 Service Provided Community Wellbeing Outcomes Who benefits/creates need?
-Funding (operating and capital expenditure) This activity provides Enhanced Lifestyle Community-wide Benefit: Operating Expenditure for management of Connected Citizens The whole community benefits from the Rates: 90-100% the South Canterbury Museum facility and access to the South Canterbury Museum through cultural enrichment, education and 60% UAGC services, including preservation of district heritage.
-40% General Rate displays, archives and Private Benefit: User Charges: 0-10% educational services.
-Users of the museum and its services accrue User charges and donations benefits.
-Capital Expenditure Note: Council considers that allocating costs only to the users of this facility would not be practical, would deter use, and would not meet community wellbeing outcomes Bequests: Borrowing: Loan costs are funded in the same way as operating expenditure.
-Bequests and donations also fund the purchase of some museum Grants: Council may seek grant funding, fundraising and sponsorship to support capital works and some operating expenses (e.g. Learning Outside The Classroom (LEOTC)
+Funding (operating and capital expenditure) This activity provides for management of the South Canterbury Museum facility and services, including displays, archives and educational services.
+Enhanced Lifestyle Connected Citizens Community-wide Benefit: The whole community benefits from the access to the South Canterbury Museum through cultural enrichment, education and preservation of district heritage.
+Private Benefit: Users of the museum and its services accrue benefits.
+Note: Council considers that allocating costs only to the users of this facility would not be practical, would deter use, and would not meet community wellbeing outcomes.
+Operating Expenditure Rates: 90-100% 60% UAGC 40% General Rate User Charges: 0-10% User charges and donations Capital Expenditure Borrowing: Loan costs are funded in the same way as operating expenditure.
+Bequests: Bequests and donations also fund the purchase of some museum resources and some operating expenses.
+Grants: Council may seek grant funding, fundraising and sponsorship to support capital works and some operating expenses (e.g. Learning Outside The Classroom (LEOTC)